Agricultural & Biological Engineering (ABE) Scholarships

 Bartlett Family ABE Scholarship:

-With the support and gifts of Ms. Virginia Bartlett and son, Jim and wife Marsha Bartlett, the Bartlett Family Scholarship in Agricultural and Biological Engineering has been created.
-Jim & Marsha Bartlett’s children have ABE linkages.
+Jim and wife Marsha Bartlett of Central Florida, along with their family, have created the Bartlett Family Scholarship in Agricultural and Biological Engineering.
+Jim and Marsha Bartlett’s children have ABE linkages.
 Jim and Marsha Bartlett's children have ABE linkages.
 Their son, James, is an MS graduate in ABE and daughter, Katey, graduated in May witgh an MS in ABE.
 With the help and vision of the Bartlett Family, the department will be able to recruit excellent students from first-year engineering that might not have otherwise looked at our department as an opportunity.
 Thank you to the Bartlett Family for this generous gift.

 Bridgestone/Firestone hires a number of our students to work for them.
 Bridgestone/Firestone is a tire manufacturing and wholesale and original equipment sales operations across a broad line of products, including consumer, commercial truck and bus, agricultural, and off road tires.
 Bridgestone Retail Operations, LLC (BSRO), consists of a family of more than 2,000 company-owned vehicle service and tire locations across the United States Firestone Diversified Products, LLC (FSDP) that consists of building and industrial products, natural rubber, and industrial fibers and textiles businesses.
 Thank you Bridgestone/Firestone for supporting ABE Students.
 Bob Martin – ABE alumni initiated this from Bridgestone Foundation.